PatrickHallek/earthquake-dashboard/README.md

 # EarthquakeDashboard

-In this project all earthquakes provided by the [earthquakes api](https://earthquake.usgs.gov/fdsnws/event/1/ ) are listed in a data table.
+In this project earthquakes provided by the [earthquakes api](https://earthquake.usgs.gov/fdsnws/event/1/ ) are listed in a data table.
 Here it is possible to select a certain time period, to sort the entries according to certain attributes and to filter the data by text input.

 ![Table](https://github.com/PatrickHallek/earthquake-dashboard/blob/master/src/assets/table.PNG?raw=true)